Best In-Ear Headphones Buying Guide: Welcome to TechRadar's round-up of the best earbuds and earphones you can buy in 2018.

 Acoustic design: N/A | Weight: 18 grams | Cable length: N/A | Frequency response: 10-19,000Hz | Drivers: N/A | Driver type: N/A | Sensitivity: 110dB | Impedance: 50 ohms | Battery life: N/A | Wireless range: N/A | NFC: N/A

 The Klipsch Reference X6i are a wonderful-sounding package.
-Their comfort, build quality, sound quality and features make it great value for the money, too.
+Their comfort, build quality, sound quality and features make them great value for the money, too.

 They have some problems (like an awful lot of cable noise while you're moving around with them on), but if you're looking for balanced sounding in-ear headphones for $179 / £165 / AU$399, we can wholeheartedly recommend the Klipsch Reference X6i.
 Stated simply, they're supremely comfortable audiophile-level in-ear headphones for an affordable price.